hpc-carpentry/hpc-carpentry.github.io/_posts/2019/01/2019-01-29-african-task-force-update.md

 - Changing roles may influence volunteers’ ability to participate in task force activities.
 - Developing a clear process for joining the task force and providing opportunities for the community to meet with the task force can help to avoid exclusivity.
-The wider community should not get the idea that one has to be part of the task force to be part of the Carpentries or to take initiative around activities related to the task force goals.
+The wider community should not get the idea that one has to be part of the task force to be part of The Carpentries or to take initiative around activities related to the task force goals.
 - Africa is a very large and diverse region and it is difficult to maintain an active, collaborative and inclusive task force made up of stakeholders living in vastly different places, with different technical resources.